bryanthebem/python_fatorial/README.md

 # python_fatorial
-Recursive function to find factorial in Python.
+Some ways to find a factorial of a number in Python